Phoenix23

-Phoenix 23 are a five piece band from Northern Ireland.
-Formed in 2007, they consist of four cousins, Gav Campbell, Neil Donnelly, Glenn Donnelly and Andy Cochrane.
-As drummer they have their close friend, Deano.
+Phoenix 23 are a three piece band from Northern Ireland.
+Formed in 2007, they consist of three cousins, Gav Campbell, Neil Donnelly & Glenn Donnelly.
+They had had multiple guest players in their band throughout the years (cousin Andy Cochrane, Deano, Steve Hodge, Mark Matthewson, John Kearns and Paul Kennedy) but the core of the 3 main members keeps the band going strong!